 - Current CFRE or ACFRE certification.

-- Experience with government funding.
+- Experience with foundation and/or government funding.

 - Experience working in the disability field.